bjmcdonald002/linear-regression-gd/README.md

 ---

 ### In Summary:
-A compact, reproducible showcase of gradient‑descent linear regression with exhaustive feature‑set testing, 5‑fold CV, and early stopping—ready for reviewers to explore (once they supply the data).
+A compact, reproducible showcase of gradient‑descent linear regression with feature‑set testing, 5‑fold CV, and early stopping ready for reviewers to explore (once they supply the data).

 ## Author

-*Prepared by Barrett James McDonald | PhD Student | University of South Florida*
+Barrett James McDonald, PhD Student, University of South Florida

 ---